-MANAGEMENT: Managers plan, organize, direct, and BUILDING AND GROUNDS CLEANING control the major functions of an organization through MAINTENANCE: This category includes occupations subordinates who are at the managerial or supervisory level. involving landscaping, housekeeping, and janitorial They make policy decisions and set objectives for the services.
+MANAGEMENT: Managers plan, organize, direct, and BUILDING AND GROUNDS CLEANING AND control the major functions of an organization through MAINTENANCE: This category includes occupations subordinates who are at the managerial or supervisory level. involving landscaping, housekeeping, and janitorial They make policy decisions and set objectives for the services.
 Job titles found in this category include company or departments.
 They are not usually directly supervisors of landscaping or housekeeping, janitors, involved in production or providing services.
-Examples maids, grounds maintenance workers, and pest control include top executives, public relations managers. managers of operations specialties (such as financial, CONSTRUCTION AND human resources, or purchasing managers), and construction category includes construction trades and related and engineering managers.
+Examples maids, grounds maintenance workers, and pest control include top executives, public relations managers, managers of operations specialties (such as financial, CONSTRUCTION AND human resources, or purchasing managers), and construction category includes construction trades and related and engineering managers.

 BUSINESS AND FINANCIAL OPERATIONS: occupations include managers and professionals who work laborers, electricians, plumbers (and related trades), with the financial aspects of the business.
 These occupations include accountants and auditors, purchasing agents, management analysts, labor relations specialists, and budget, painters.
-Paying, surfacing, and tamping equipment credit, and financial analysts.
+Paving, surfacing, and tamping equipment credit, and financial analysts.

-act or process of buying and selling products and/or this category.
+MARKETING AND SALES: Occupations related to the floor and tile installers and finishers are also included in act or process of buying and selling products and/or this category.
 First line supervisors, foremen, and helpers services such as sales engineer, retail sales workers and in these trades are also grouped in this category. sales representatives including wholesale.